qinqian/GCAP/README.md

 Prototype  Features
 ======================

-1. estimate per sequence quality and library contamination by using 100k sampled reads(mapping by bowtie and bwa)
+1. estimate per sequence quality and library contamination by using 100k sampled reads(mapping by bowtie and bwa(not added yet))

-2. reads mapping and peaks calling on replicates all reads and 5M sampled reads(peak calling by hotspot and MACS2, sampling by Picard)
+2. reads mapping and peaks calling on replicates all reads and 5M sampled reads(peak calling by hotspot and MACS2(not config yet), sampling by Picard DownSampling by probability(5M/total_reads), which seems to be strange, sampling will replaced by macs2 sample -n 5000000, macs2 needs to support pair end sampling)
+3. For pair end data, 5' tags from each pair will be treated as single end for hotspot v3.

-3. peaks calling on combo of all reads and 5M sampled reads
+4. peaks calling on combo of all reads and 5M sampled reads, Hotspot for 5M reads, Peaks for all reads, that is, use `b, d`.
-4. estimate library complexity/redundancy (picard, this will be replaced by Consensus)
+5. estimate library complexity/redundancy by 5M reads(picard, Markduplicates)

-4. estimates SPOT score for 5M reads (Hotspot)
+6. estimates SPOT score for 5M reads (Hotspot, a)

-5. estimate replicates consistency by using 5M sampled data union peaks by bigwiggle and by peaks regions overlap(bedtools and wigCorrelate)
+7. estimate replicates consistency by
+	1. BigWiggle Correlation on 5M sampled data union hotspot(Hotspot, b, which is filtered to remove blacklist and outlier regions) by bigwiggle(bigWigCorrelate, merged by bedops -m)
+    2. Overlap by hotspot(Hotspot, b) regions overlap from 5M reads(Intersection over Union regions, bedtools)

-6. calculate peaks promotor percentage and compare with genome promotor percentage for 5M reads(built-in script)
+8. This has been removed, calculate hotspot(filtered Hotspot, b) promotor percentage and compare with genome promotor percentage for 5M reads Hotspot(b) regions(built-in script)

-7. calculate Phastcon score of top 1000 non-promotor peaks regions in 100 bp width around summits for 5M reads(modified cistrome built-in module)
+9. calculate Phastcon score of top 1000 non-promotor Hotspot(filtered Hotspot, b)regions in 100 bp width around summits for 5M reads(modified cistrome built-in module)

-8. estimate peaks overlap with DHS on replicates and combo by 5M reads(bedops)
+10. estimate (narrow peaks, d) overlap with ENCODE narrow peaks union DHS on replicates of 5M reads(bedtools)

 Optionally
 ===========

-Install MACS2 for optional peaks caller:
+Install MACS2 for optional peaks caller and fragment size estimating:

 	git clone https://github.com/taoliu/MACS/
 	or